Johnson City is teeming with things to do, including PLENTY of outdoor activities!

 They are also highly known for their Wine and Martini bar — sip on wines from California to Tuscany and nibble on a delicious Charcuterie board.
 End the night with one of their desserts or after-dinner drinks.

-Café Lola is also popular for brunch on Saturdays and Sundays, when they feature affordable food specialties as well as $3 Mimosas or $5 Bloody Marys!
+Café Lola is also a popular brunch spot in Johnson City on Saturdays and Sundays when they feature affordable food specialties as well as $3 Mimosas or $5 Bloody Marys!

 Escape rooms are so much fun for the whole family!
 Solve puzzles, think critically, and race against the clock as you try to escape in time and triumph!